derjoachim/derjoachim_nl_v3/_posts/2014-08-15-aaaannnndddd-we-re-back.markdown

 joomla_url: aaaannnndddd-we-re-back
 date: 2014-08-15 14:23:47.000000000 +02:00
 author: Joachim van de Haterd
-excerpt: "<p>Dear reader.
-I'm back.
-Somewhere back in 2012, I became bored, wanted to refactor, did some tinkering, lost track of time, became a father and BAM!
-It's August 2014.</p>"
 category: Ramblings
 ---
-<p>Dear reader.
+Dear reader.
 I'm back.
 Somewhere back in 2012, I became bored, wanted to refactor, did some tinkering, lost track of time, became a father and BAM!
-It's August 2014.</p>
+It's August 2014.

-<p>The new site was built on a lot of interesting stuff, including Bootstrap 3 and nicely compiled LESS files.
+The new site was built on a lot of interesting stuff, including Bootstrap 3 and nicely compiled LESS files.
 I kept the old color scheme.
-It looked nice enough.</p>
+It looked nice enough.

-<p>At the moment, the site is a bit sparse.
+At the moment, the site is a bit sparse.
 I was forced to kick out some old modules and some old content.
-However, maybe somewhere along the line, it will return.</p>
+However, maybe somewhere along the line, it will return.

-<p>Furthermore, there are some issues.
+Furthermore, there are some issues.
 I am ironing them out.
-The design needs some decluttering, some whitespace should either be added or moved out and small screens probably have some issues as well.</p>
+The design needs some decluttering, some whitespace should either be added or moved out and small screens probably have some issues as well.

-<p>Bear with me.
-I promise it will be fun.</p>
+Bear with me.
+I promise it will be fun.

-<p>In the meantime, check out <a href="http://medium.com/" target="_blank">medium</a> for some quality content.</p>
+In the meantime, check out [medium](http://medium.com) for some quality content.